 Most semester programs require the completion of at least one year of course work on the Ililnois campus, or one semester in the case of transfer students from off campus.
 Students must prove they can succeed academically in college before tackling a new environment, meaning most programs have a minimum grade point average.
 Some programs also have a language requirement or require students to complete certain courses before going abroad.

 Because exchange programs are contractual agreements between our College and a Partner University who agree to “exchange” an even number of students, there is a limit to the number of students accepted.
-The College wants to send students who will embrace the opportunity, represent Illinois in a positive light, and generally act as ambassadors and model American citizens.
+The College looks to send students who will take the opportunity to its fullest academic and cultural extent and who will embrace the role of ambasador for the College and University.
 Therefore, most ACES exchange program requirements are:

 Once you have selected a program using the Illinois Study Abroad Program Search, you will see an "Apply Now" button at the bottom of the program description.
 Much of your application can be completed online (essays, recommendation letters, contact information, etc.).
 Other parts of your application will need to be submitted directly to the sponsoring office (i.e. ACES, IAGE, LAS, etc.)

 There are three types of documents that you will deal with during the application process:

 Before departing, students should familiarize themselves with the policies on changing or withdrawing from their program, as well as the policies for pram dismissal.

 Before leaving the country, it's a good idea to visit the U.S. Department of State website to review their tips for traveling abroad and consider enrolling in Smart Traveler Enrollment Program (STEP).